Why SignalQL exists

 Why not only dashboards?

 Dashboards are rigid by design: they answer preselected questions with prebuilt charts.
-That works for recurring KPIs, but product teams constantly ask follow-up questions that were not modeled in advance.
-As soon as the question changes ("only for users from campaign X", "compare week-over-week by plan", "show the funnel drop between step 2 and 3"), dashboards either require manual reconfiguration or a handoff to SQL.
+Teams constantly ask follow-up questions that were not modeled in advance.
+As questions change, dashboards require reconfiguration or a SQL handoff.

-SignalQL fills that gap with a language built for exploratory analysis.
-Instead of rebuilding charts for every variation, analysts and AI tools can express intent directly in a compact, reviewable query format.
-The guardrails still matter: bounded time windows, allowed aggregates, and predictable typing reduce accidental misuse and make results easier to validate and reproduce.
+SignalQL fills that gap with a language built for exploratory retrieval.
+Analysts and AI tools can express intent directly in a compact, reviewable query format, while deterministic contracts and bounded operators keep outputs reproducible and review-friendly.

 Why now?

 AI tools need structured, predictable surfaces.
 A small, explicit grammar beats prose-to-SQL for reviewability and testing.
-SignalQL pairs human-readable queries with deterministic compilation and dialect-documented SQL safety behavior.
+SignalQL pairs human-readable queries with deterministic execution and explainable metadata, while interpretation remains outside the language core.

 What Teams Gain